processone/dpk/README.md

 This repository provides a set of tools to analyse / convert personal data from online services.

+## General principles

+The goal of the tool is to produce content that is self contained.
+As such, we do not want to rely on third-party services that can disappear at anytime.
+That's why as much as we can, we try to resolve short URLs to their final target.

+We also do not want to promote trackers.
+When using Twitter oembed for example, we sanitize the provided HTML and thus we do not includes the `widget.js` Javascript tags.

 ## Twitter

 You can ask Twitter to download your archive here: [Your Twitter Data](https://twitter.com/settings/your_twitter_data).